 The City of St. Catharines plants trees to help improve air quality and add economic value, beauty and shade to a neighbourhood.
 Trees are planted on public boulevards, road allowances fronting residences and in circles where trees do not currently exist.

-Any resident, business or land owner can request that the City plant a tree on the road allowance or boulevard in front of their property by calling 905.688.5601 ext.
-3222.
+Any resident, business or land owner can request that the City plant a tree on the City-owned road allowance or boulevard in front of their property.
+To request a new tree follow these steps:

 Property owners are not permitted to trim trees on city property in front of or behind their homes.

-Please report any issues about a tree's health or concerns for public safety, such as a low-lying limb over the sidewalk or roof, by calling 905.935.3813 to report this.
+Any concerns about a tree's health or concerns for public safety, such as a low-lying limb over the sidewalk or roof can be reported to:

 Trees will be removed using the following process: